 I had been waiting for some time for an opportunity to make a triangulation that would enable me to include the high hills to the south on my map.
 On the 19th, the Chief's birthday, the weather cleared up.
 The whole town was in a state of confusion, and no one had time to notice me: everyone had his own troubles.
 I got out my theodolite in less than no time, rode with a few servants straight to the eastern basepoint that I had chosen and marked out long before, and measured a succession of lofty peaks.
 We packed up and hurried off to the western base, but by the time we arrived, the view had already gone.
 It was tragic.
-This was the first time for three months that we had had a clear view; were we likely to get one again within a reasonable time?
-Hardly, it seemed, and I went home tired and depressed.
+This was the first time for three months that we had had a clear view; were

-Huang Ssueh with his box of Indian ink
+Huang Ssuch with his box of Indian ink